-- Just below these three groups of backlinks, there is a filter tab and two labels: Domain and URL.
+- Below these three groups of backlinks, there is a filter tab and two labels: Domain and URL.

-The group of domains will incorporate backlinks attached to an alluding area, while the URL group will enable you to see the individual URL of your backlinks.
+The domains will incorporate backlinks attached to an alluding area, while the URL group will enable you to see the individual URL of your backlinks.

-- The backlink audit tool sorts the toxic backlinks in order of Toxic Score, with the highest Toxic Score links being shown on the first page.
+- The backlink audit tool sorts the toxic backlinks in Toxic Score, with the highest Toxic Score links being shown on the first page.

-The tool shows the audit in the form of a colored bar: Red, orange, and green: Red color shows toxic domains backlinks, Orange color shows potentially toxic domains, and green displays non-toxic domains.
+The tool shows the audit in a colored bar: Red, orange, and green: Red color shows toxic domains backlinks, Orange color shows potentially toxic domains, and green displays non-toxic domains.

-By hovering over the Toxic Score you will be able to see specifically which Toxic Markers are associated with that specific backlink.
+By hovering over the Toxic Score, you will see specifically which Toxic Markers are associated with that specific backlink.

 - Pick out the links that you either want to keep in your whitelist, remove with an email request to a webmaster or disavow with the Google Disavow Tool.

-If you clicked on Delete, you will notice two option to send full domains as well as just URLs to disavow.
+If you clicked on Delete, you would notice two options to send full domains and just URLs to disavow.

-I will recommend disavowing links at the domain level in order to prevent yourself from the risk.
+I will recommend disavowing links at the domain level to prevent yourself from the risk.

-- In order to disavow your unwanted backlinks, you will need to upload a properly formatted .txt file to the Google Disavow Tool.
-The Disavow report in the Backlink Audit tool will help you prepare a file with all of the backlinks that you want to remove from your site.
+- To disavow your unwanted backlinks, you will need to upload a properly formatted .txt file to the Google Disavow Tool.
+The Disavow report in the Backlink Audit tool will help you prepare a file with all of the backlinks you want to remove from your site.

-- Next task is to upload that .txt file to the Google.
+- The next task is to upload that .txt file to Google.